mhofherr/TaskPaperManager/README.rst

 The TaskPaper theme highlights @overdue and @prio(high) in red and bold.
 @Duesoon is highlighted in dark orange. @SOC is dark blue and bold.
-@prio(high) is light grey.
+@prio(low) is light grey.

 KeyboardMaestro
 ---------------

 Adding tags by hand can be quite tedious, so KeyboardMaestro comes to the rescue.
-You can find my KM macros for all supported text in the directory "KeyboardMaestro".
+You can find my KM macros for all supported tags in the directory "KeyboardMaestro".

 Contact